KCErb/lucky-hasura-docker/TLDR.md

    export SEND_GRID_KEY='SG.ALd_3xkHTRioKaeQ.APYYxwUdr00BJypHuximcjNBmOxET1gV8Q'
    ```

-5. Add the following variables to your environment using your own values and place them in `~/.profile`
+5. Add the following variables to your environment using your own values.
+You can use `.lhd-env` or `.profile` since the CI runner uses a login shell.

    ```shell
    export APP_DOMAIN='foobar.business'
    export IP_ADDRESS='104.248.51.205'
    ```

-   (Change the last line of `.profile` from `mesg n || true` to `test -t 0 && mesg n` to get rid of warning on Gitlab CI since the CI Runner doesn't have STDIN)

 6. On Gitlab also save that IP address as a variable under `Settings > CI/CD` with the name `PRODUCTION_SERVER_IP`.